Lighthouses of Spain: Western Andalusia

 Puerto Sherry

 Date unknown.
 Active; focal plane approx. 23 m (75 ft); red light occulting once every 4 s.
 Approx. 23 m (75 ft) stucco-clad harbor control tower with lantern and gallery, painted a very light yellow.
-Werning has a great photo, Trabas has a good closeup by Meyer, Wikimedia has a 2010 photo by Jose Tomas Tocino, Alexey Knizhnikov has a 2022 photo, and Google has a distant street view and a satellite view.
+Juan Carlos Rodriguez Arias has a 2021 photo, Trabas has a closeup by Meyer, Wikimedia has a 2010 photo by Jose Tomas Tocino, Alexey Knizhnikov has a 2022 photo, and Google has a distant street view and a satellite view.
 Located at the end of the breakwater sheltering Puerto Sherry, a large yacht basin just west of the mouth of the Río Guadalete in El Puerto de Santa María.
 Accessible by a short walk on the pier; parking available.
 Site open, tower closed.
 Site manager: Puerto Sherry. .
 ARLHS SPA-338; ES-10185; Admiralty D2382; NGA 4037.

 Castillo de San Sebastián Light, Cádiz, Sepetmber 2012